 "Nearly one out of ten teens reported ever using hashish and it was used by a quarter of lifetime marijuana users," said Joseph J. Palamar, PhD, MPH, a CDUHR affiliated researcher and an assistant professor of Population Health at NYU Langone Medical Center (NYULMC).
 "Hashish and other marijuana use tended to share many of the same correlates; however, our results found that risk factors for regular marijuana use were often much stronger risk factors for hashish, a much more potent form of the drug."

-The study, "Prevalence and Correlates of Hashish Use in a National Sample of High School Seniors in the United States," used data from Monitoring the Future (MTF), a nationwide ongoing annual study of the behaviors, attitudes, and values of American secondary school students.
+The study, "Prevalence and Correlates of H … in the United States," used data from Monitoring the Future (MTF), a nationwide ongoing annual study of the behaviors, attitudes, and values of American secondary school students.
 The MTF survey is administered in approximately 130 public and private schools throughout 48 states in the US.
 Roughly 15,000 high school seniors are assessed annually.

 Both hashish and non-hashish marijuana can be smoked, vaporized, or cooked in food.
 Hashish can be used either in its natural state or converted into a more concentrated oil.
 However, compared to other marijuana, hashish usually contains a higher concentration of Δ9-tetrahydrocannabinol (THC), which is the most potent psychoactive cannabinoid.
 While a typical marijuana cigarette ("joint") contains only 0.5-5% THC, hashish tends to contain 2-20% with some estimates as high as 50%.